 - In the UK, the National Health Service (NHS) and the National Institute for Health and Care Excellence (NICE) both have no specific rules for screen time among babies and toddlers (due to a lack of evidence for this specific age group), but they recommend no more than 2 hours per day for all children (and NICE extends this recommendation to adults, too!).

-As we all start to contemplate what our transition toward “the end of the pandemic” may look like, the question of screen time has (re)surfaced for many of us.
+As we all continue contemplate what our ongoing transition toward “the end of the pandemic” looks like, the question of screen time has (re)surfaced for many of us.
 And in thinking about the last couple of decades, I think there are two major changes in our consumption of and relationship to screens/media that are worth noting: